Jon Bernthal: 2015–2021: Stardom as The Punisher

-2022–present: Other ventures
+2022–present: The Bear and other ventures

 Bernthal starred as Baltimore Police Department Sergeant Wayne Jenkins in the HBO miniseries We Own This City.
-His new role is as the title character of the eight episode season of American Gigolo as Johnny and his gigolo alter ego "Julian".
-Bernthal played Mikey in the 2022 Hulu hit The Bear (TV series).
+He also played the title character of the eight episode series American Gigolo as Johnny and his gigolo alter ego "Julian".
+He also starred in the American espionage thriller The Amateur (2025).

-Podcasting: 2022–present
+He played Mikey Berzatto in the Hulu hit series The Bear (2022–present).
+He won a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance as Berzatto in the season two episode, "Fishes".
+He also received nominations for his performances in seasons one and three.

 On February 18, 2022, Real Ones with Jon Bernthal debuted, a podcast series developed by Bernthal that "gives the microphone to some of the most interesting, authentic people living on the front lines of the big issues of our time.
-From cops to gang members, soldiers and doctors, activists and first responders, you’re going to hear from people who aren’t pushing any agenda other than honest, open dialogue.
-What transpires is informative, funny, and at times heartbreaking – delivered by people you’ll feel an immediate connection to."
+From cops to gang members, soldiers and doctors, activists and first responders, you're going to hear from people who aren't pushing any agenda other than honest, open dialogue.
+What transpires is informative, funny, and at times heartbreaking – delivered by people you'll feel an immediate connection to."

 Upcoming projects

 It was announced in October 2018 that Bernthal has a role in the dark comedy movie Snow Ponies, notably an entry on the 2006 Black List; since the original casting announcement, the film has remained in development.
 Cast in October 2016, Bernthal will also star in the film Stingray opposite Joel Edgerton which has also remained in development.

-In March 2023, it was confirmed that Bernthal reprised his role as Frank Castle / The Punisher in Daredevil: Born Again, which is in development for Disney+.
+He is set to star in Christopher Nolan's The Odyssey, an upcoming adaptation of the Odyssey.
+Bernthal co-write and is scheduled to star in a Marvel Studios Special Presentation for Disney+ centered on The Punisher set to be released in 2026.
+In June 2025, it was confirmed that Bernthal would also star as The Punisher in the film Spider-Man: Brand New Day (2026).

+He is also scheduled to make his Broadway debut in the spring of 2026 opposite Ebon Moss-Bachrach in Stephen Adly Guirgis’s stage adaptation of Dog Day Afternoon.

 Charity and advocacy

-Bernthal and his brother Nicholas run the nonprofit organization Drops Fill Buckets, described as an "impact-driven, entrepreneurial approach to making a difference".
+Bernthal and his brother Nicholas run the nonprofit organization Drops Fill Buckets, described as an "impact-driven, entrepreneurial approach to making a difference."

 Bernthal is also an advocate of pit bull ownership and is a spokesperson for the Animal Farm Foundation, which rescues and promotes the equal treatment of pit bulls.
 He has three pit bulls of his own who often accompany him to set; two of them, Boss and Venice, made appearances in his 2012 film Rampart.

 Personal life

-Bernthal married trauma nurse Erin Angle, the niece of retired professional wrestler Kurt Angle, on September 25, 2010, in Potomac, Maryland.
+Bernthal married Erin Angle on September 25, 2010, in Potomac, Maryland.
 They have three children together.
 The family lives in Ojai, California.
+Angle is the niece of WWE Hall of Famer Kurt Angle and his brother, amateur and professional wrestler Eric Angle.

-He is a fan of the Washington Commanders.
+Bernthal is a fan of the Washington Commanders.